Keep reading this blog to find out:

 They will base their decision on one central question: Is this what I want?

-The best way to answer this question is by closely mirroring the text you used in your Google Ad copy.
+The best way to answer this question is by closely mirroring the text you used in your ad copy.
 After all, if they clicked on your ad, they clearly wanted what you described there.
 So, give it to them with your landing page!

 Your headline should clearly state exactly what your product is.
 Don’t get too clever with it.
 Remember, people will only spend a second reading it.
 They won’t waste time trying to decipher a clever pun or understand a fancy word.
 Make it extremely easy for people to understand what you’re talking about.